rktalusani/nexmo-developer/_tutorials/retrieve-audit-events.md

      -u 'NEXMO_API_KEY:NEXMO_API_SECRET'
 ```

-You can further filter based on `user` and also `search_text`.
+You can further filter based on `search_text`.
 For example to find all audit events contaning the text "password" you can enter the following command:

 ```
 $  curl "https://api.nexmo.com/beta/audit/events?search_text=password" \